PoCInnovation/SmartShark/README.md

 Once the traffic is captured we pass it through our AI to detect suspicious packets and stopping it from harming the network.<br>

 To build our AI we used `TensorFlow` which is a package use in machine learning to create neural networks.<br>
-In our case we create our own neural network compose by two layers of LSTM and  two layers of Fully connected neurons.<br>
+In our case, our neural network is composed of two layers of LSTM and two layers of fully connected neurons.<br>
 `LSTM(9)`->
 `Dropout(0.3)`->
 `LSTM(9)`->